Fun Activities at Home

 20. Board Games

 Board games are fun for all ages.
 Some of our favorites:

-Hatchimals Eggventure An adorable game for ages 3+.
+Hatchimals Eggventure is An adorable game for ages 3+.
 I must say, I enjoy playing it too.
-The best part- it comes with a free surprise Hatchimal!
+The best part- is it comes with a free surprise Hatchimal!

 Don’t Wake Daddy This game is fun and I promise it will make you jump.
 Ages 3+.